MIT-LCP/eicu-data-paper/main.md

 Intensive care units (ICUs) provide care for severely ill patients who require life-saving treatment.
 Critical care as a subspecialty of medicine began during a polio epidemic in which large number of patients required artificial ventilation for many weeks [@kelly2014intensive].
 Since then, the field of critical care as grown, and continues to grow as demographics shift toward older populations [@adhikari2010critical].
 Patients in ICUs are monitored heavily to detect physiologic deviation associated with deteriorating illness and change their treatment regimen as appropriate.
-Monitoring of ICU patients is facilitated by bedside monitors which continuously stream huge quantities of data, though a relatively small portion of these data are archived for later analysis [@Celi].
+Monitoring of ICU patients is facilitated by bedside monitors which continuously stream huge quantities of data, though a relatively small portion of these data are archived for later analysis [@Celi2013loop].
+Challenges to the archival of this data include integration of many disparate hospital systems, building a comprehensive system to handle all types of data, and storing the data in a form amenable to research [@johnson2016machine].

-A telehealth ICU, or teleICU, is a centralized model of care where remote providers monitor ICU patients continuously, providing both structured consultations and reactive alerts [@lilly2014critical].
+A telehealth ICU, or teleICU, is a centralized model of care where remote providers monitor ICU patients continuously, providing both structured consultations and reactive alerts [@lilly2014multicenter].
 TeleICUs allow caregivers from remote locations to monitor treatments for patients, alert local providers to sudden deterioration, and supplement care plans.
 Philips Healthcare, a major vendor of ICU equipment and services, provide a teleICU service known as the eICU program [@eICUProgram].
 Care providers primarily access and document data in an information management system called eCareManager and additionally have access to the other information systems present in the hospital.
 During routine use of the eICU program, large amounts of data are collected and transferred to remote locations.
 This data is archived by Philips and transformed into a research database by the eICU Research Institute (eRI).